For this treatment, you have chemotherapy into your bladder. At the same time, the doctor passes a small electrical current through your bladder.

 How you have it

-You have a tube (catheter) with a small electrode put through your urethra and into your bladder.
-The urethra is the tube that carries urine from the bladder to the outside of your body.
+You have the treatment through a thin tube (catheter).
+The catheter goes into your bladder through the urethra.
+The urethra is the tube that carries wee (urine) from the bladder out of the body.

 Your doctor attaches the wires from the electrodes to a small generator.
 They put the chemotherapy drug into your bladder through the catheter.
 Then they switch the generator on.